top of page

 Wednesday 9 July

-The panel will be made up of a facilatator and 3 panellists who work across the Education Sector.
+The panel will be made up of a facilitator and panellists who work across the Education Sector.

 They will be discussing Developments in Education.